enkidevs/curriculum/Python/Core/unit-testing.md

 ---
 ## Practice

-`setUp()` method defines instructions that need to be done?
+`setUp()` method defines instructions/code that needs to be run.
 ???

-* before the test method.
+* before each test method
-* after the test method.
+* after each test method
-* this is not a method.
+* this is not a method

 ---
 ## Revision

-`assertTrue` and `assertFalse` methods ar used to check whether?
+`assertTrue` and `assertFalse` methods are used to check whether.
 ???

-* A condition is met.
+* a condition is met
-* An expected result is met.
+* an expected result is met
-* A specific exception rises.
+* a specific exception is raised